TNRIS/tnris.org/README.md

 * `npm run dist` to do a production build of the site.
 The output static site will be dumped into the `.dist` folder.

 If you're looking to edit some content, see our [repo wiki documentation](https://github.com/TNRIS/tnris.org/wiki).

+### Updating Runtime or Dependencies

+* updating the nodejs version requires updating the CodeBuild CI/CD stack configuration as the CI/CD build currently occurs within a `node v12.16 docker`
+* updating build commands or process requires updating the relative `buildspec` ".yml" file within the deployment repo and pushing to the artifact s3 bucket as this is the build recipe utilized by the CodeBuild CI/CD